queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment4/core/README.md

     └── PpmProcessor.java
 ```

-## Instruciton
+## Instruction
 1. Run ImageController.java to start the program
-2. Enter command with parameters sepearte with spaces  **(ex.
-"Enter Command:run core/res/script.text")**
+2. Enter command with parameters separated by spaces **(ex.
+"Enter Command:run res/script.text")**
->This scripts will run on images files under core/res/folder and output will produce to the same folder
+>This scripts will run on images files under res/folder and output file will produce to the same folder.

 ## Citation
 Copyright of following images used is owned by Cheng Shi and authorized to use for this assignment.
-- res/cat.ppm
+>- res/cat.ppm
-- res/building.ppm
+>- res/building.ppm